 The FDA and comparable regulatory authorities in foreign countries extensively and rigorously regulate our patient monitoring, diagnostic cardiology and anesthesia systems, including the research and development, design, testing, clinical trials, manufacturing, clearance or approval, safety and efficacy, labeling, advertising, promotion, pricing, recordkeeping, reporting, import and export, post-approval studies and sale and distribution of these products.
-In the United States, before we can market a new medical device, or a new use of, new claim for, or significant modification to, an existing product, we must first receive either clearance under Section 510(k) of the Federal Food, Drug and Cosmetic Act or approval of a premarket approval (PMA) application from the FDA, unless an exemption applies.
+In the United States, before we can market a new medical device, or a new use of, new claim for, or significant modification to, an existing product, we must first receive clearance under Section 510(k) of the Federal

+Food, Drug and Cosmetic Act.
 In the 510(k) clearance process, the FDA must determine that a proposed device is "substantially equivalent" to a device legally on the market, known as a "predicate" device, in order to clear the proposed device for marketing.
 To be "substantially equivalent," the proposed device must have the same intended use as the predicate device, and either have the same technological characteristics as the predicate device or have different technological characteristics and not raise different questions of safety or effectiveness than the predicate device.
 Clinical data is sometimes required to support substantial equivalence.
-In the PMA approval process, the FDA must determine that a proposed device is safe and effective for its intended use based, in part, on extensive data, including, but not limited to, technical, pre-clinical, clinical trial, manufacturing and labeling data.
-The PMA process is typically required for devices for which the 510(k) process cannot be used and that are deemed to pose the greatest risk.

-Modifications to products that are approved through a PMA application generally need FDA approval, and some modifications made to products cleared through a 510(k) may require a new 510(k).
+Some modifications made to products cleared through a 510(k) may require a new 510(k).
 The FDA can delay, limit or deny clearance or approval of a device for many reasons, including:

-- we may not be able to demonstrate to the FDA's satisfaction that our products are safe and effective for their intended uses; - the data from our pre-clinical studies and clinical trials may be insufficient to support clearance or approval, where required; - the manufacturing process or facilities we use may not meet applicable requirements; and

-• the potential for approval policies or regulations of the FDA or applicable foreign regulatory bodies to change significantly in a manner rendering our clinical data or regulatory filings insufficient for clearance or approval.
+- we may not be able to demonstrate to the FDA's satisfaction that our products are safe and effective for their intended uses; - the data from our pre-clinical studies and clinical trials may be insufficient to support clearance or approval, where required; - the manufacturing process or facilities we use may not meet applicable requirements; and - the potential for approval policies or regulations of the FDA or applicable foreign regulatory bodies to change significantly in a manner rendering our clinical data or regulatory filings insufficient for clearance or approval.